 Refund policy & explanation of charges

 Health Insurance Charge: MUST BE WAIVED BY AT LEAST THE FIRST DAY OF CLASSES.
 If you are eligible to waive, you must complete a new online waiver each semester you are charged.
-To waive this charge or to learn more about the Student Health Insurance Plan, place your cursor over the “Health insurance” tab and choose your menu option.
+To learn more about the Student Health Insurance Plan, place your cursor over the “Health insurance” tab and choose your menu option.
 If you choose the “Insurance waivers” option, you should read the information provided regarding eligibility to waive and what constitutes comparable coverage before you click the waiver link.
 Once you click the waiver link, you will be re-directed to the insurance servicer’s website to complete the waiver form.
 You must verify and certify that you are eligible to waive this charge.
 A confirmation number will be provided upon successful submission.

 A green billing worksheet typically accompanys each fall and spring billing statement we send you by mail.
 We hope to have an electronic version of the worksheet available soon via your “MyGCC” account.

 You are required to submit a Billing Worksheet with your first payment if:

 - all or a portion of your bill is being paid by a third party, a tuition and/or fee waiver, financial aid, or scholarship